iTheresaApocalypse/IDO/Reviewer-5inD.md

       <td>60</td>
       <td>100</td>
       <td rowspan="3">
         The AUC values of Loss and Wrong Event.
 The experiment is conducted with ResNet18 on CIFAR10 under Sym.
 60%, Asym.
 40%, Inst.
 40%.
-        It is conducted with AdamW, lr = 1e-3, weight_decay = 1e-5, batch_size=128.
+        It is conducted with SGD, lr = 1e-2, weight_decay = 5e-4, batch_size=128.
       </td>
     </tr>
     <tr>